justrmarks/shedaddy-com/src/pages/index.md

 templateKey: index-page
 title: She Daddy
 heading: She Daddy
-subheading: Re-imagining communal care and accessibility
+subheading: Re-imagining communal care and accessibility by bridging Tech, Peer to Peer education, and grassroots organizing
 mainpitch:
-  title: SheDaddy is revolutionizing
+  title: SheDaddy is revolutionizing how we keep our spaces safe and universal
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.

 ---